optiopay/klar/README.md

 # Klar
-Integration of Clair and Docker Registry
+Integration of Clair and Docker Registry (supports both Clair API v1 and v3)

 Klar is a simple tool to analyze images stored in a private or public  Docker registry for security vulnerabilities using Clair https://github.com/coreos/clair.
 Klar is designed to be used as an integration tool so it relies on enviroment variables.
 It's a single binary which requires no dependencies.